Why Do Monks Wear Orange

 The symbolism of orange extends beyond just its religious connotations.
 The color itself is often associated with creativity, energy, enthusiasm, and optimism.
 It has also become associated with warmth and passion in recent years.
 For many people, it is seen as an uplifting hue that brings joy into their lives.

-See also Why Do Priests Wear Black
+See also Do You Wear Underwear With Leotards

 In addition to its spiritual meanings, orange has long been used as a sign of political power or royalty in some cultures.
 In Buddhism for example, it was traditionally worn by monks who held higher positions within their monasteries or temples.
 This was meant to signify their importance within their communities.